SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-This is the only museum in the US dedicated exclusively to Italian and Italian American art and culture.
+This is the first museum in the US dedicated exclusively to Italian and Italian-American art and culture.

 The Italian neighborhood of North Beach was this museum's original home.
 It was established in 1978.